divineunited/gitutils-cli/README.md

 This python package is a CLI utility tool that helps you work faster with Github.
 It supports batch commands to cherry-pick / merge / pull / push to multiple branches at once safely.
+It also gracefully handles conflicts by allowing you to abort or override conflicts using predefined git strategies.
 Note: You must be in an environment that is already authenticated with a remote Git repository.